Concerning Big Ideas

 Very little of the made world comes into existence except through purposeful design.
 Knowledge of design is crucial and recent HMI reports have indicated that teaching designing has long been the Achilles heel of the subject.
-Four broad methods will be needed: (a) identifying peoples’ needs and wants, (b) identifying market opportunities, (c) generating and developing design ideas, and (d) evaluating design ideas.
+Four broad methods will be needed: (a) identifying peoples’ needs and wants, (b) identifying market opportunities, (c) generating, developing and communicating design ideas, and (d) evaluating design ideas.
 This set of methods taken together and used sensibly enables young people to develop the abilities to envisage outcomes that do not yet exist and create them through choosing and using materials and embedding function.
 Hence this important idea of design & technology can be subdivided as:

 - Identifying peoples’ needs and wants

 - Identifying market opportunities